 Create an internal Iceberg table

-Creating and using an internal Iceberg table is a two-step process: first, you define the storage and catalog details in aCONNECTION
+Creating and using an internal Iceberg table is a two-step process: first, you define the storage and catalog details in aCONNECTION object, and then you create the table itself.

-Step 1: Create a connection
+Step 1: Create an Iceberg Connection

-- Hosted catalog (default)
+- Hosted catalog - JDBC

 - JDBC catalog